PVHL/jsObjDB/Readme.md

-# Obj DB
+# jsObjDB

 ## Overview

-The jsObjDB - a noSQL query storage system, with a query structure loosly based on Mongo.
-It can be used synchronously or asyncronously, and is very fast and flexible.
+jsObjDB is a noSQL data storage system for the browser, with a query structure loosly based on Mongo.
+It support synchronous or async operation, is very fast and flexible, and stores any type of object.

-An jsObjDB stores any type of object - but it is generally more efficient to store one type of object per jsObjDB (indexes can be better utilized).
-All fields are optional.
+jsObjDB works in the browser _and_ in Node.js/io.js.

 Features include:

 *	flexible queries
+*	indexes
+*	sophistocated chaining of commands
+*	cursors that also act like arrays
-*	array support
+*	array and sub-object support for queries/indexes
 *	joins
-*	indexes (on properties, array, sub-objects)
-*	cursors that also act like arrays
-*	flexible update mechanisms.
+*	flexible update mechanisms
 *	async and sync support
-*	sophistocated chaining of commands
-*	Inserts, Upserts, Updates, Deletes.
+*	Inserts, Upserts, Updates, Deletes
 *	event handlers and callbacks on most operations
+*	persistance (to LocalStorage in the browser)

 ##	Getting Started